// Tokyo Travelogue

 #set heading(numbering: none)

-I’m starting a thread here to log my experiences traveling in Tokyo.
+I'm starting a thread here to record my travel experiences in Tokyo.

 = Day 0

-I bought a plane ticket to arrive in Tokyo on July 4th.
-As for why I chose this day, it was simply because the tickets were the cheapest then.
-It wasn't until I landed in Tokyo that I learned the reason it was so cheap was due to a rumor that a massive earthquake was going to hit Japan on July 5th.
-Now we know that event didn't happen, so, all in all, I scored a deal.
+I bought a flight to Tokyo for July 4th.
+The reason for this day was simply because the tickets were the cheapest.
+Later, after landing in Tokyo, I found out the tickets were so cheap because of a rumor that a major earthquake would occur in Japan on July 5th.
+Now we know that this event did not happen, so it was a bargain.

-Compared to traveling domestically in China, there are a few extra things you need to bring:
+Compared to traveling domestically, there are a few more things to bring:

 - Passport